JadeSoanes/JadeSoanes/README.md

 ### Currently working on
 * Working on a Tableau project using strava data!
 Coming soon 🔜
-* Working through the CodeFirstGirls DevOps MOOC - practicing using Docker 🐳
 * Taking part in the Climate Change AI Summer School 2024 [More info here](https://www.climatechange.ai/events/summer_school2024#virtual-structure)